 Fair chance hiring policies do not prohibit background checks, but they postpone them until later in the hiring process (i.e. the conditional offer stage of the process).
 The most effective policies not only ban the box, they ensure that criminal history information is used fairly and in accordance with the Equal Employment Opportunity Commission’s (EEOC) guidance on the use of criminal backgrounds in employment.

 - Check out our fact sheet on fair chance hiring (PDF).

-The Leadership Conference is a part of an effort to push President Obama to make sure that the federal government is a model employer and help open the doors of opportunity for people with records by issuing an executive order and presidential memorandum that bans the box and ensures that both federal agencies and federal contractors comply with the EEOC guidance.
+In 2015, The Leadership Conference was a part of an effort to push President Obama to make sure that the federal government is a model employer and help open the doors of opportunity for people with records by issuing an executive order and presidential memorandum that bans the box and ensures that both federal agencies and federal contractors comply with the EEOC guidance.

 - Our March 2015 letter to the president